Lightning-Flow-Scanner/.github/profile/README.md

 | **Unconnected Element** |  Unconnected elements which are not being used by the Flow should be avoided to keep Flows efficient and maintainable. |
 | **Unused Variable**      |  To maintain the efficiency and manageability of your Flow, it's advisable to avoid including unconnected variables that are not in use. |

-_More information on the default rules and how to create custom rules can be found in the [Core Module Documentation](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core)._
+_More information on the default ruleset and how to extend it is in the [Core Module Documentation](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core)._